 The Atari Lynx can be emulated on a number of platforms.
 There are emulators for macOS, Linux and Windows as well as game consoles, mobile phones and other handheld devices.
 Most of the emulators are based on the original Handy Lynx Emulator.

 Emulation requires ROM files, which are dumps of the cartridge data, to be loaded into an emulator to play games.
-There is a big selection of these available for download from AtariAge.
-Some emulators also require the Lynx System ROM file being present.
+There is a big selection of these available for download from our game database.
+Some emulators also require the Lynx System BIOS ROM file being present.

 If you don't have your own ROMs, most of the games in the game database have been preloaded and can be played by visiting that game's information page and clicking 'Play Online'.